Thinking of buying a property in Stirling Crescent Glen Waverley 3150, or Skye Court Glen Waverley 3150, or Waverley Road Glen Waverley 3150?

 This is general information only, buyers should seek independent legal advice.

 This covenant isn’t a burden; it’s the very thing that preserves exactly what makes this hill, and every single block of land on it, exceptional.
-This is also why prices increase as you go up the hill on the high side of Stirling Crescent and Skye Court; everyone is protected by the covenant ensuring the multimillion-dollar views can’t be built out.
+This is also why prices increase as you go up the hill on the high side of Stirling Crescent and Skye Court; every block is protected by the covenant ensuring the multimillion-dollar views can’t be built out.

 Decreased supply increases value